Skip to main content

 • Formulate and develop a beer recipe for the market place.

-• Explain the microbiology of microorganisms in brewing ingredients, wort and beer as it relate to quality and flavour production.
+• Explain the microbiology of microorganisms in brewing ingredients, wort and beer as it relates to quality and flavour production.

 • Compare packaging containers and materials employed in the brewing industry.